ietf-wg-httpapi/link-hint/draft-ietf-httpapi-link-hint.md

 More fine-grained information might also be gathered by interacting with the resource (e.g., via a GET), or by another resource containing it (such as a widgets collection) or describing it (e.g., one linked to it with a "describedby" link relation).

 There is not a single way to convey hints with a link; rather, it is expected that this will be done by individual link serialisations (see {{Section 3.4.1 of WEB-LINKING}}).
-However, {{link_header}} does recommend how to include link hints in the existing Link header field.

 ## Notational Conventions